allen-xavier/nfe/README.md

 - PostgreSQL schema with `empresas`, `notas_fiscais` e `itens_nota`, and helper scripts in `db/migrations`.
 - Certificate encryption (AES-256), token-based identification, automatic CFOP logic, XML storage, and PDF generation via PDFKit.
 - Run with `npm install` + `npm run dev` inside `backend`.
+- When emitting NF-e the backend now reads the SEFAZ WSDL definitions per-state (UF) and includes the proper `nfeCabecMsg` header, SOAPAction, and XML payload as defined by the SEFAZ operations (`NfeAutorizacaoLote`/`NfeRetAutorizacaoLote`).
+The console logs include the `cStat`/`motivo` returned by SEFAZ so you can trace authorizations/rejeições in the logs.

 ## Frontend (`frontend`)